2005–06 Vyshcha Liha: Summary

 The season started on July 12, 2005 with six games of the first round.
 The last day of the competition was May 10, 2006.
 However, because the top two teams have finished with an equal number of points, it was decided to conduct a decisive game between them, which was named as the Golden Match.
 The game took place soon upon the conclusion of the regular season on May 14.
 The winner of the championship final became Shakhtar Donetsk that managed to defeat Dynamo Kyiv 2–1 and for the first time winning its second consecutive title and third over all.
 The top scorers competition was also tied between two foreigners Brandão from Brazil and Emmanuel Okoduwa from Nigeria.
 Both players won their individual award scoring 15 goals.

 Both Shakhtar and Dynamo lost only once Shakhtar at home to Dynamo, while Dynamo lost its only game at home to Dnipro.
 Both Shakhtar and Dynamo also finished 30 points away from the closest trailing team in the standings.
 A good season had FC Illichivets Mariupol tying for the fourth together with FC Metalist Kharkiv and FC Dnipro Dnipropetrovsk.
-Also could be left unnoticed the big return of the Odessa sailors that finally earn their next set of medals for the first time since returning to premiers.
+Also could be left unnoticed the big return of the Odesa sailors that finally earn their next set of medals for the first time since returning to premiers.
 Out of the newly promoted teams a good performance showed FC Stal Alchevsk that were just a point shy to stay among the top 10.

 Both clubs from the Western Ukraine, FC Volyn Lutsk and FC Zakarpattia Uzhhorod, were forced into relegation due to their poor performance.